michaelkamprath/rc9918lib/README.md

 3. Update library for forthcoming revision 2 of the rc9918 board, notably to enable interrupts.
 4. Update Makefile to allow compile time overriding of `RC9918_CONTEXT_ARRAY_SIZE` value.
 5. Optimize, optimize, optimize
+6. Make default fonts optionally compiled to save space is not needed